SzyJar/TimeTask/README.md

 Tasks are saved to .csv file.<br/>
 Saved tasks can be viewed in apllication.<br/>
 User can set custom task names.<br/>
-Task with same name are summed up and shown as one.
+Tasks with same name are summed up and shown as one.

 Application also provides tools for editing and deleting tasks from .csv file.